-The following post is from Prerna of The Mom Writes:
+The following post is from Prerna of The Mom Writes: Why You Don’t Need Another Productivity Tool to Manage Your Time

-You don’t need that smart looking planner.
+You don’t need that smart-looking planner.

 Or that shiny calendar.